Congressional Quarterly

-Congressional Quarterly, or CQ, is an American publication that is part of the privately owned publishing company CQ Roll Call, which covers the United States Congress.
+Congressional Quarterly, or CQ, is an American publication that is part of FiscalNote, Inc, which covers the United States Congress.
 CQ was formerly acquired by the U.K.-based Economist Group and combined with Roll Call to form CQ Roll Call in 2009.
+FiscalNote acquired CQ Roll Call in 2018.

 History

 20th century

-Since April 2011, the merged CQ Roll Call has been located in the NoMa neighborhood of Washington, D.C.
+In April 2011, the merged CQ Roll Call was located in the NoMa neighborhood of Washington, D.C.
+As part of FiscalNote, it is now located on Pennsylvania Ave.

 CQ was founded in 1945 by Nelson Poynter and his wife, Henrietta Poynter, to provide a link between local newspapers and the complex politics within Washington, D.C.

 Thomas N. Schroth, managing editor of the Brooklyn Eagle, was elected in October 1955 as executive editor and vice president.
 Schroth built the publication's impartial coverage, with annual revenue growth from $150,000 when he started to $1.8 million.
 In addition to adding a book division, Schroth added many staff members who achieved future journalistic success, including David S. Broder, Neal R. Peirce, and Elizabeth Drew.
 He was fired from Congressional Quarterly in 1969 after festering disagreements with Poynter over editorial policy at the publication, and Schroth's efforts to advocate "more imaginative ways of doing things" reached a boil.

 In 1965, Poynter summed up his reasons for founding CQ: "The federal government will never set up an adequate agency to check on itself, and a foundation is too timid for that.
 So it had to be a private enterprise beholden to its clients."
 Despite its name, CQ was published quarterly for only one year.
 Demand drove more frequent updates, first weekly, then daily.
 CQ was also an early leader in delivering information on a real-time basis, starting with a dial-up service in 1984.
 Its website dominates the online legislative tracking information market and has been nominated for several awards.
 CQ has since launched several web-only newsletters with a greater focus on particular areas, including CQ Homeland Security, CQ BudgetTracker, and CQ HealthBeat.